Wake up, son. Come on…. come on...

 Yes.
 My wife’s Enid.
 Two boys, Barry and Tim.

 Of course I do.
 Been married ten years now.
 My old man was a butcher too.

 Lost him ten years back.
 Still got my old mum, though.
 Want another ciggy?

 Thanks Sarge.
 Shouldn’t really because my mum’s always telling me how bad they are for you......

 I’m apprenticing Sarge.
 Plastering.
-I’ve done a bit of paint and decorating as well.
+I’ve done a bit of painting and decorating as well.
 Working for my uncle.

 Keeping it in the family then.

-Not now Sarge.
-Not sure how I’m going to paint anything if I can’t see.
+Not any more Sarge.
+Not sure how I’m going to paint anything much if I can’t see.

 Don’t give up yet, Tommy.
 Your right eye’s gone, but the other one might be OK with a bit of luck.

 This whole thing is messed up, Sarge.
 I don’t even know why we’re fighting.